Alejo Carpentier: Cuba and exile in France

 Throughout his time in France Carpentier was occupied with not only literary works, but also other projects that kept him engaged within the arts.
-He collaborated with French composer Marins François Gaillard on the musical Yamba-O, “a burlesque tragedy”, that was presented in the Théâtre Beriza in Paris (1928); and with composer Amadeo Roldán helped organize the Cuban premieres of works by Stravinsky and Poulenc.
+He collaborated with French composer Marins François Gaillard on the musical Yamba-O, "a burlesque tragedy", that was presented in the Théâtre Beriza in Paris (1928); and with composer Amadeo Roldán helped organize the Cuban premieres of works by Stravinsky and Poulenc.
 In film, Carpentier wrote text and edited music for the French documentary Le Vaudou.
 He continued to earn his living by writing on contemporary culture, both in French and Spanish.
 He also began working for a French radio station as a sound-technician and producer.
 From 1932 until 1939 Carpentier worked on several projects produced by Foniric Studios.
 He directed the production of Le Livre de Christophe Colomb and collaborated with Desnos on arranging readings of Edgar Allan Poe's The Murders in the Rue Morgue, and Walt Whitman's Salute to the World.
 Although abroad, Carpentier still maintained contact with Cuba by sending articles and poems to contribute to Havana publications such as Ensayos Convergentes.

 When the Machado regime came to an end in 1933, Carpentier decided to make plans to return to his native land to visit, and in 1936 he made the trip back to Cuba.
 The time he had spent in Paris for over eleven years had enriched and "oriented his expressive abilities".
-Carpentier himself indicated that he was tiring of Paris, and "...in 1939 without any other reason than the nostalgia of Cuba, I vacated my apartment and started the return to La Havana".
+Carpentier himself indicated that he was tiring of Paris, and "...in 1939 without any other reason than the nostalgia of Cuba, I vacated my apartment and started the return to La Habana".